Table of Contents[Hide][Show]

 I scoured the internet for various recipes and started experimenting to see which would work best for my type of hair.
+(1)

 If you use store hair gel, I would recommend that you give this homemade gel a whirl and see what you think.

 Even though these toxins aren’t going to absorb into your bloodstream like they would if you slathered it on your skin, these chemicals still get on your pillowcase at night potentially contacting your skin while you sleep.

 I would particularly recommend this natural hair gel if you are pregnant or nursing as you don’t want to come into daily contact with the toxins that could potentially harm your baby.

 The natural hair gel I demonstrate in the video below is made with flax seeds, but there are many other ways to make it.

-Natural Hair Gel
+Flaxseed Hair Gel Recipe

 Makes about 4 oz

 2 Tbl organic whole flax seeds (sources)